-The program leads to the regular MD with special emphasis on leadership and advocacy to address healthcare disparities in medically underserved populations in California (and the US).
-Students in PRIME-Leadership & Advocacy (LA) will begin their medical school experience by participating in a pre-matriculation summer program that sets the direction for the program and establishes early group bonding while learning about leadership and advocacy.
+The program leads to the regular MD with special emphasis leadership and advocacy to address healthcare disparities in medically underserved populations in California (and the US).
+Students in PRIME-LA will begin their medical school experience by participating in a pre-matriculation summer program that sets the direction for the program and establishes early group bonding while learning about leadership and advocacy.
 During the first two years PRIME-LA students will complete the regular DGSOM at UCLA core curriculum.
 Students will also participate in special selective courses during the first and second years.
 The summer between the first and second years will focus on a project/research related to health disparities and problems with access to care within underserved populations.
 Students will present their project/research at the DGSOM Poster Day held at the end of the summer.

 In the third-year students will participate in clinical clerkships that include Internal Medicine, Pediatrics, Surgery, Family Medicine, Psychiatry, Neurology, Obstetrics and Gynecology and Radiology.
 Clerkships will be situated in clinical arenas that particularly address underserved and disadvantaged populations.